Vehicle Registration

 - prescription of various conditions in the legislation.

-Members of an Garda Síochána or authorised officers may require production of documentation; enter premises in which there is manufacture, distribution, storage, dealing in vehicles etc. They may examine accounts and records as they reasonably believe relevant.
+Members of a Garda SÃochána or authorised officers may require the production of documentation and enter premises in which there is manufacture, distribution, storage, dealing in vehicles, etc. They may examine accounts and records as they reasonably believe relevant.
 They may require co-operation and may search as they think proper.
 They may move books, accounts and records.

 Whenever an officer reasonably suspects that a vehicle has not been registered or has been converted unlawfully or any tax has not been paid, the vehicle may be detained until examinations and enquiries are made, as necessary.

 Where a determination is made in respect of a vehicle then after a month the vehicle may be seized as liable to forfeiture in the manner applicable under statutes relating to the excise and customs.
-A vehicle insurer who issues motor vehicles for a period over 42 days in relation to an unregistered vehicle, must make returns of the persons concerned, policy numbers, commencement of insurance, registration mark, country code, make type of vehicle.
+A vehicle insurer who issues motor vehicles for a period over 42 days in relation to an unregistered vehicle must make returns of the persons concerned, policy numbers, commencement of insurance, registration mark, country code, and type of vehicle.